 What to Look for in a Patio Dining Set

-Finding the right-sized pieces to fit your space is probably the biggest challenge when selecting patio furniture.
-You want your set to be roomy enough to be comfortable for your family and friends, but not so big that it overwhelms your space.
-Make sure to measure carefully, incorporating enough room for people to back chairs out and walk around.
+Finding the right size pieces to fit your space is probably the biggest challenge when selecting patio furniture.
+You want your set to be roomy enough to be comfortable for your family and friends but not so big that it overwhelms your space.
+Measure carefully, incorporating enough room for people to back chairs out and walk around.

 Patio furniture comes in a variety of styles, from sleek and modern to homey and rustic and everything in between.
-Patio furniture should complement your home’s style and any existing outdoor furniture and landscaping, but if you plan to use it frequently and not just look at it, make sure it’s comfortable and functional.
+Patio furniture should complement your home’s style and any existing outdoor furniture and landscaping.
+And if you plan to use it frequently, make sure it’s comfortable and functional as well.

 A patio set's material needs to be compatible with its surrounding space and climate.
-If your patio furniture will live in an enclosed location or will have plenty of shelter, you may not have to be as selective as you would if your furniture will be in the direct path of the sun, rain, and other elements.
+If your patio furniture will live in an enclosed location or will have plenty of shelter, you might not have to be as selective as you would if your furniture will be in the direct path of the sun, rain, and other elements.
 Look for durable products made of aluminum or teak, and see whether they've been treated to be mildew- and UV-resistant.